gateio/gateapi-python/docs/FuturesApi.md

 api_client = gate_api.ApiClient(configuration)
 # Create an instance of the API class
 api_instance = gate_api.FuturesApi(api_client)
-settle = 'usdt' # str | Settle currency
+settle = 'usdt' # str | Settle currency.
-contract = 'BTC_USDT' # str | Futures contract
+contract = 'BTC_USDT' # str | Futures contract.
 _from = 1546905600 # int | Start time of candlesticks, formatted in Unix timestamp in seconds.
 Default to`to - 100 * interval` if not specified (optional)
-to = 1546935600 # int | Specify the end time of the K-line chart, defaults to current time if not specified, note that the time format is Unix timestamp with second  (optional) limit = 100 # int | Maximum recent data points to return. `limit` is conflicted with `from` and `to`.
-If either `from` or `to` is specified, request will be rejected. (optional) (default to 100) interval = '5m' # str | Interval time between data points (optional) (default to '5m')
+to = 1546935600 # int | Specify the end time of the K-line chart, defaults to current time if not specified, note that the time format is Unix timestamp with second precision specified (optional) limit = 100 # int | Maximum recent data points to return. `limit` is conflicted with `from` and `to`.
+If either `from` or `to` is specified, request will be rejected. (optional) (default to 100) interval = '5m' # str | Interval time between data points. (optional) (default to '5m')

 try:
-    # Premium Index K-Line
+    # Premium Index K-Line.
     api_response = api_instance.list_futures_premium_index(settle, contract, _from=_from, to=to, limit=limit, interval=interval)
     print(api_response)
 except GateApiException as ex: